Posts Categorized: Sunday

 Students should come to the workshops with a bold black and white drawing, a high-contrast photo, or a digital design.
 While Adobe Illustrator or Photoshop files are great, students can also bring a Microsoft Word file or a high-contrast photocopy.
 After students refine the artwork (as needed) to be “print-ready”, students will expose their image onto a pre-coated photographic screen and mix their own custom ink color.

 Everyone should bring five items of their choosing to print.
 As long as they are fabric and flat, we can help you print on it!
 Shirts, tote bags, tea towels, bandanas, and thrift store jean jackets will all work great.
-Leave with a sample for an Etsy store, a surprise gift for a friend, or an eco-friendly alternative to plastic bags!
+Leave with a surprise gift for a friend, or an eco-friendly alternative to plastic bags!